nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 #### 5.2.4 Placeholders
-Placeholders in this User Guide refers to the UPPER_CASE words that can be replaced by valid user input supplied.
+Placeholders refers to the UPPER_CASE words that can be replaced by valid user input supplied.
 These placeholders follow immediately after a [Flag](#523-flags).

 Please refer to the subsequent [Command Format](#53-command-format)